earthbucks/earthbucks/docs/prompt.md

   This works very similar to Bitcoin, including the requirement of matching the order of signatures to the order of public keys.
 However, I have fixed the famous bug where it pops an extra item off the stack.
+- Rename all uses of "address" with "pub key hash", because "address" is a confusing term that can mean many things.
+Users will never see the "pub key hash", but will instead see only email addresses and domain names.

 ---